2Kerfur/GizmoExtensionPro/README.md

 Utils.GizmoPro.DrawWireLine(new Vector3(12, 0, 3), new Vector3(12, 0, 3) + transform.up * 2);
 ```
 ## License
-Unity GizmoExtensionPro licensed under the Apache 2.0 License, see LICENSE for more information.
+Unity GizmoExtensionPro licensed under the Apache-2.0 License, see LICENSE for more information.